Avalokitesvara (film)

-Plot
+Synopsis

-The film is set in the ninth century in China during the reign of Emperor Wuzong of the Tang dynasty.
+The film is set in ninth-century China during the reign of Emperor Wuzong of the Tang dynasty.
 Prince Guang, a relative of the emperor, has been sickly since childhood.
-His mother Lady Zheng commissions Yu Xiufeng, a craftsman from Mount Meicen, to create a porcelain figurine of Guanyin so that she can pray to the bodhisattva to bless her son with good health.
+His mother Lady Zheng commissions the craftsman Yu Xiufeng to create a porcelain figurine of Guanyin so she can pray to the bodhisattva to bless her son.
 On the day the figurine is completed, Yu Xiufeng and his grandson Haisheng discover a baby girl in a lotus pond.
-Yu Xiufeng adopts the baby girl as his granddaughter and names her "Lianmei" ("lotus girl").
-The figurine is taken to Mount Wutai and enshrined in a Buddhist temple there.
+Yu Xiufeng adopts the baby girl as his granddaughter and names her Lianmei.
+The figurine is taken to Mount Wutai and enshrined in a temple.

-Years later, Emperor Wuzong orders the Great Anti-Buddhist Persecution because he thinks that Buddhism is corrupting the masses.
-He also senses that Prince Guang will become a threat to him, so he sends General Yuchi to assassinate the prince.
-At the same time, Reverend Wuchen, the abbot of the Buddhist temple on Mount Wutai, has requested Yu Xiufeng to come to the temple to collect the Guanyin figurine and hide it at Mount Meicen.
+Years later, Emperor Wuzong orders the persecution of Buddhism and perceives Prince Guang as a threat, so he sends General Yuchi to assassinate the prince.
+At the same time, Yu Xiufeng goes to Mount Wutai to collect the figurine and hide it at Mount Meicen.

-During the journey, Yu Xiufeng and his grandchildren meet Egaku, a Japanese Buddhist monk sent by Empress Tachibana to find and bring the figurine to Japan.
-As Lady Zheng had secretly tasked General Yuchi's deputy General Sima with protecting her son, Sima saves Prince Guang when Yuchi is about to kill him.
-Sima defeats Yuchi in a duel and wants to finish him off, but Lianmei stops him and asks him to spare Yuchi.
-Prince Guang and Sima accompany Yu Xiufeng, Lianmei and Haisheng as they bring the figurine back to Mount Meicen.
-Egaku also makes his way to Mount Meicen after learning that the figurine is on its way there.
+During the journey, Yu Xiufeng and his grandchildren meet Egaku, a Japanese monk sent by Empress Tachibana to borrow the figurine and bring it to Japan.
+General Yuchi's deputy, General Sima, has been secretly tasked to protect Prince Guang, so he saves the prince when Yuchi is about to kill him.
+Sima defeats Yuchi and is about to kill him, but Lianmei asks him to spare Yuchi.
+Prince Guang and Sima then accompany Yu Xiufeng and his grandchildren as they bring the figurine to Mount Meicen.
+Egaku also makes his way there.

-Yuchi tracks down Prince Guang with the help of Governor Song of Mingzhou.
+Yuchi tracks down Prince Guang with the help of the governor of Mingzhou.
 Lianmei and Haisheng disguise themselves as Prince Guang and Sima to lure Yuchi to chase them, while Prince Guang and Sima seize the opportunity to escape.
-Yu Xiufeng stays behind to distract Governor Song, who kills him when refuses to reveal the prince's whereabouts.
+Yu Xiufeng stays behind to distract the governor, who kills him.
 Yuchi realises that he has been tricked, so he stops chasing Lianmei and Haisheng.
-In the meantime, Egaku finds the figurine and tries to sneak away with it.
+In the meantime, Egaku steals the figurine and tries to sneak away.

 When Haisheng and Lianmei return home, they are horrified to see their grandfather dead.
-Haisheng sees Egaku fleeing and jumps to the conclusion that Egaku killed his grandfather and stole the figurine.
-Haisheng chases Egaku, catches up with him, and starts beating him.
-Lianmei stops Haisheng, telling her brother that she believes Egaku, who claims that he did not kill their grandfather.
-However, she refuses to let Egaku take the figurine with him.
-Egaku feels so ashamed of himself that he gives up and returns to Japan.
+Haisheng sees Egaku fleeing and thinks he is the killer, so he chases Egaku and starts beating him.
+Lianmei stops Haisheng, saying she believes Egaku when he claims he did not kill their grandfather.
+However, she refuses to let Egaku take the figurine.
+Egaku feels so ashamed that he gives up and returns to Japan.